In a Nutshell:

 4. The narrator must have met his Sheikh (al-Liqa').
 (Ibn Hajar, Fath al-Bari, Vol. 1, p.
 7)

-Does Sahih al-Bukhari include all sound ahadith?
+Does Sahih al-Bukhari include only sound ahadith?

 The purpose of compiling Sahih al-Bukhari was not to compile all authentic ahadith, but to be the source of only authoritative ahadith.
-Bukhari himself narrated other sound ahadith, other than what he included in his Sahih, in manyother books authored by him.
+Imam al-Bukhari himself narrated other sound ahadith, other than what he included in his Sahih, in manyother books authored by him.
 Thus, he only included in this version what meets certain conditions he stipulated in this version.

 لَمْ أُخَرِّجْ فِي هَذَا الْكِتَابِ إلّا صَحِيحًا ، وَمَا تَرَكْتُ مِنَ الصَّحِيحِ أَكْثَرْ